Rails try hash key access

 As given in the example above,

-it returns value Admin
+it returns value Admin as specified in fetch

 Why don’t we just use hash access or fetch method available on Hash from Ruby?